Peter A Allard School of Law

 In 2017, he received the Canadian Association of Law Teachers’ Academic Excellence Award, for outstanding contributions to teaching and research in law.

-Professor Kong co-directs with Professor Ron Levy (Australian National University) the Project on Deliberative Governance and Law.
+Professor Kong co-directs with Professor Ron Levy (the Australian National University) the Project on Deliberative Governance and Law.
 He also directs a research axis at the Centre for Interdisciplinary Research on Montreal and is on the editorial boards of the Review of Constitutional Studies and American Journal of Comparative Law, as well as the international board of distinguished advisors for the Federal Law Review.

 Courses